OnlyF0uR/cesium/README.md

 ### Smart contracts

-Smart contracts are compiled in WASM and executed in a control wasmer virtual sandbox, this runtime is referred to as Selenide.
+Smart contracts are compiled in WASM and executed in a controlled wasmer virtual sandbox, this runtime is referred to as Selenide.
 An sdk is provided to improve DX.